syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 - **Stop** - Stops commit message generation upon any manual change (e.g., typing text or moving the cursor).
 - **Continue in Background** - Allows generation to continue and stores the message in a buffer, instead of displaying it immediately.
   The AI button will blink green to indicate that buffered content is available.
-- **Continue with Description** - Continue generating the description while you edit the subject line (first line).
-  This allows concurrent editing of the subject and description.
-  This mode is particularly useful when used in conjunction with **`Submit on Focus`**.

-#### Automatic Triggers

-Automatic triggers are enabled if you add the `autoTransferOptions = true` [global Git config setting](../Integrations/AI.md#autoTransferOptions).
-These options aim to improve concurrency between you and the AI working together and reduce delays where you would have to wait for the AI to complete its operation.

-- **Submit on Stage** will (re-)generate the AI commit message for the currently staged Git diff as soon as files (or parts of files) are staged or unstaged.
-- **Submit on Focus** will submit the current Git diff once the Commit Message text area receives the focus and is empty (any files which have been staged will have precedence over unstaged files).

 #### Commit Message Line Wrapping